-- See the table on page 170. - The pattern of respiration has less localising value than the neuro-ophthalmic changes detailed above but may give useful additional information. - Cheyne-Stokes respiration (slow oscillation between hyperventilation and hypoventilation) suggests bilateral cerebral hemisphere dysfunction and if stable, usually implies a relatively good prognosis. - Central neurogenic hyperventilation (40-70 breaths per minute) due to a pontine lesion is rare.
-Mostly hyperventilation is due to pulmonary congestion (aspiration, infection, neurogenic pulmonary oedema) or acidosis. - Apneustic breathing (prolonged inspiratory gasp with end-inspiratory pause) generally accompanies lower pontine lesions. - Cluster breathing (periodic respirations that are irregular in frequency and amplitude, with variable pauses between clusters of breaths) results from high medullary lesions. - Ataxic breathing (irregular in rate and rhythm) is usually due to a low medullary lesion.
+- The pattern of respiration has less localising value than the neuro-ophthalmic changes detailed above but may give useful additional information. - Cheyne-Stokes respiration (slow oscillation between hyperventilation and hypoventilation) suggests bilateral cerebral hemisphere dysfunction and if stable, usually implies a relatively good prognosis. - Central neurogenic hyperventilation (40-70 breaths per minute) due to a pontine lesion is rare.
+Mostly hyperventilation is due to pulmonary congestion (aspiration, infection, neurogenic pulmonary oedema) or acidosis. - Apneustic breathing (prolonged inspiratory gasp with end-inspiratory pause) generally accompanies lower pontine lesions. - Cluster breathing (periodic respirations that are irregular in frequency and amplitude, with variable pausesbetween clusters of breaths) results from high medullary lesions. - Ataxic breathing (irregular in rate and rhythm) is usually due to a low medullary lesion.
 Ataxic breathing and bilateral VIth nerve palsy may be a warning sign of expanding lesion in the posterior fossa.